 Your employee and your organisation may benefit from the help of an occupational health adviser.
 This is a health professional, such as a nurse or doctor, who specialises in workplace health issues.

 Occupational health advisers offer advice based on their clinical knowledge and an awareness of the duties and demands of the employee’s role.
 You may consider consulting an occupational health adviser at an early stage, before going ahead with important changes or decisions affecting policies or individuals.

 How they can help

-Most occupational health advisers serve in an advisory role for managers and employees.
-They can help you understand your responsibilities under employment and health and safety law.
-They can also inform business decisions about:
+Occupational health advisers can help you understand your responsibilities under employment and health and safety law.
+They can also help with business decisions about:

 - reasonable workplace adjustments

 - return-to-work plans

 - ongoing employment

 - release of company benefits, such as pensions.

 They can also help managers do risk assessments for employees with cancer or other chronic health problems.
 This is to ensure that, from a health and safety perspective, the work the employee returns to is appropriate.